 Flood damage to the building is covered only if the condo/co-op association purchased a separate flood policy, either from the NFIP or through a private insurance company.
-This flood insurance would cover only the structure itself, including common areas; the condo-co-op flood insurance policy will not pay for damage caused by flood waters to the personal belongings of individual tenants.
-Tenants would have flood damage coverage only under their own flood policy, if they purchased one.
+This flood insurance would cover only the structure itself, including common areas; the condo/co-op flood insurance policy will not pay for damage caused by flood waters to the personal belongings of individual condo or co-op owners.
+However, condo or co-op owners could purchase a contents policy from the National Flood Insurance Program.